 All redemption requests shall be honored on a pro rata basis, based on the amount of redemption requests received in the preceding quarter plus unfulfilled redemption requests that the company was unable to honor in prior quarter(s).

 There are substantial restrictions on transferability of units, and there is no established public trading and/or secondary market for the units and none is expected to develop.
 In order to provide liquidity to members, the company's Operating Agreement includes a unit redemption program, whereby beginning one year from the date of purchase of the units, a member may redeem all or part of their units, subject to certain limitations.

 The price paid for redeemed units is based on the lesser of the purchase price paid by the redeeming member or the member's capital account balance as of the date of each redemption payment.
-Redemption value is calculated based on the period from date of purchase as follows:

-- after one year, 92% of the purchase price or of the capital account balance, whichever is less; - after two years, 94% of the purchase price or of the capital account balance, whichever is less; - after three years, 96% of the purchase price or of the capital account balance, whichever is less; - after four years, 98% of the purchase price or of the capital account balance, whichever is less; - after five years, 100% of the purchase price or of the capital account balance, whichever is less.
+Redemption value - for other than DRIP units - is calculated based on the period from date of purchase as follows: after one year 92% of the of the purchase price or of the capital balance, whichever is less; after two years 94%; after three years 96%; after four years 98%; and after five years 100%.